GLN-rc/mvpmm/briefly/README.md

 bash setup.sh
 ```

 The setup script handles everything: pip dependencies, the Playwright browser binary, and a `.env` template.
-Open `.env` and add your OpenAI API key, then:
+Open the env in any text editor, replace sk-your-key-here with your real OpenAI API key.

+Then, run the app:

 ```bash
 python3 run.py